Learn how to create a cloud effect in Photoshop using a simple cloud brush and a sky texture with fluffy clouds.

 #0096ec.
 Set the blend mode to Color and the Opacity to 48%.

-Add Hue/Saturation adjustment layer if you want to change the blue color tones, reduce the color saturation, etc.
+Add a Hue/Saturation adjustment layer if you want to change the blue color tones, reduce the color saturation, etc.

 To increase the contrast of the cloud effect, add a Levels adjustment.

 To complete the image, you can add a sharpen effect.
 Press Shift-Control-Alt-E to make a copy of all the visible layers merged.
 Call this layer High Pass.